-Motors and Gearing
+Motor and Gearing

 There are two different types of aftermarket motors that can be purchased for your model, stock and modified.
 Stock motors all have the same wire thickness and number of turns around the armature as governed by sanctioned racing organizations.
 They are inexpensive and widely available.
-Modified motors are more expensive, may feature ball bearings, and come in a variety of wire thicknesses and number of turns of wire on the armature.
+Modified motors are more expensive, may feature ball bearings, and may come in a variety of wire thicknesses and a number of turns of wire on the armature.
 The fewer number of turns of wire on the armature, the more powerful the motor will be.
 Keep in mind that the more powerful the motor, the less battery run time you will have.

 One of the more significant advantages to your model's transmission is the extremely wide range of available gear ratios.
-It can be geared low enough to run extremely hot, modified motors.
-Modified motors should be geared lower (higher numerically) than stock motors because they reach their maximum power at higher RPM's.
+It can be geared low enough to run an extremely hot, modified motor.
+A modified motor should be geared lower (higher numerically) than a stock motor because it will reach its maximum power at higher rpms.
 A modified motor that is geared incorrectly can actually be slower than a correctly-geared, stock motor.
 Use the following formula to calculate the overall ratio for combinations not listed on the gear chart: